Astra Superstars: Non-playable

-Ports and related releases
+Development and release

-Astra Superstars was later ported to the Sega Saturn exclusively in Japan on August 6, 1998, two months after the original arcade version.
-While this version features the same "Story Mode" and 1P VS. 2P modes, it also features seven exclusive modes.
-"1P VS. COM", "COM VS. COM", "Character Profile", "Option Mode", "Illust Gallery" and "Exit".
+In a reversal of the usual pattern for arcade games, Astra Superstars was developed first for home console (specifically, the Sega Saturn) and then ported to arcade hardware.
+Though the development cycles of the two versions overlapped, at the beginning of 1998 the Saturn version was virtually finished while the arcade version was just 65% complete, with Sunsoft planning to use the additional development time to add arcade-exclusive features.
+While the Saturn version features the same "Story Mode" and 1P VS. 2P modes as the arcade version, it also features six exclusive modes: "1P VS. COM", "COM VS. COM", "Character Profile", "Option Mode", "Illust Gallery" and "Exit".
 "Exit" returns to Attract Mode.
 This version's soundtrack is an updated version of the arcade version's soundtrack.
+This version uses the Saturn's 1 MB RAM expansion cartridge.

-SANTACLAUS, the illustrator of the Astra Superstars art and design, developed and released a novelty freeware software on their website Astra Inn for Mac and Windows PCs dedicated to Astra Superstars fans titled Rouge Kitz Room (るーじゅ・きっつ・るーむ), which allows users to dress Rouge in different clothes, who is one of the characters from the game as well as SANTACLAUS' mascot.
+Santaclaus, the illustrator of the Astra Superstars art and design, developed and released a novelty freeware software on their website Astra Inn for Mac and Windows PCs dedicated to Astra Superstars fans titled Rouge Kitz Room (るーじゅ・きっつ・るーむ), which allows users to dress Rouge in different clothes, who is one of the characters from the game as well as Santaclaus' mascot.
 They also developed and uploaded an online casino-style online card game Fools Karte (フルスカルテ) on December 12, 2001, for members of Astra Inn only.
 Fooly from Astra Superstars was added to this game as its protagonist.
 Rouge, Maron, and Stella, also from Astra Superstars were also added to the game with three exclusive characters: Ravi, Prato and Trasche.